zapier/visual-builder/docs/_conversion/maintaining.md

 redirect_from: /conversion/
 ---

-# Maintaining your integration on the new platform
+# Maintaining Your Integration on the New Platform

 After you’ve completed the process, you’re ready to continue development on the new platform.
 If you’re coming from the legacy Web Builder tool, the new UI will be familiar, but with some important differences in how you manage your work.

 Locating the current integration

-On your “My Integrations” page, make sure you’re working on the copy of your integration in the “Integrations” section - not the “Integrations Built with Legacy Web Builder” section.
+On your [“My Integrations”](https://developer.zapier.com/) page, make sure you’re working on the copy of your integration in the “Integrations” section - _not_ the “Integrations Built with Legacy Web Builder” section.

 ![](https://cdn.zappy.app/50e1b6f3dfe56965ffce80cc7ad879cd.png)

 ## Versions

-The most immediate and important difference you’ll notice is that the new platform introduces the concept of [versions](https://platform.zapier.com/docs/versions).
+The most immediate and important difference you’ll notice is that the new platform introduces the concept of [versions](/docs/versions).

 In the legacy Web Builder, you’d make a clone of your project to make changes to your integration.
 In the new platform, the workflow is similar, but you can manage multiple versions of your app for a lot more control and flexibility.

-The top level of your integration is a thin container that houses the title, logo, description of your app.
-All partnership metrics and analytics will reference this container.
+You might think of the top level of your integration as a thin container that describes your product and brand, including the title, logo, description of your app.
+All partnership metrics and analytics will reference this "container".

 Inside this container are versions.
 Versions hold all the actual workings of your integration - triggers, actions, authentication configuration, etc.  You are free to make big changes from one version to another.